 How is Brexit affecting law firms?
 “That's a great question – and one we ask at training contract interviews,” one training partner responded.
 “We phrase it as: is it an opportunity or a threat?”
 The answer to that question is for you to decide, but what you need to know is that Brexit matters to lawyers for two reasons: first, because it raises the possibility of changes to literally hundreds of laws, rules and regulations which govern how businesses operate and how the country is run – from IP and immigration to finance and food standards.
 Second, Brexit will affect the UK economy – so far, the recession many feared has not materialised, but we'll say more about the state of the economy below.

 Lawyers are in hot demand to explain to clients in every sector how they should position themselves for Brexit; some commentators have said wryly that the only people who will benefit from Brexit are lawyers and consultants.
 Generally larger law firms are doing more Brexit-related work, as their clients are more likely to be businesses with international or European operations.
 “Brexit is generating enormous amounts of work for us,” a partner at a magic circle firm told us.
 “Simple things like how clients label their products are requiring a significant legal rethink.
 There's also a huge amount of work coming in for our international arbitration and trade lawyers.
 In times of uncertainty, clients look to us for reassurance.”
-And the need for legal advice about Brexit will only intensify after the UK leaves the EU on 29 March 2019.
+And the need for legal advice about Brexit will only intensify once the UK leaves the EU, whether that is on 29 March or 12 April 2019 or after a longer extension of the Article 50 process.
 “It’s in the months and years after the final shape of Brexit becomes apparent that there will be a demand for a whole range of legal services flowing from the gradual decoupling of UK law from the whole body of EU law,” one training partner told us.
 “For the generation of lawyers beginning their careers now, that will be a fascinating part of their professional lives for quite some years to come.”

 “After the final shape of Brexit becomes apparent there will be a demand for a whole range of legal services.”